jcnghm/rust-api/README.md

 ### Database Configuration

-The database URL can be configured via environment variables:
+The database URL can be configured by setting the .ENV variable:
 ```env
 DATABASE_URL=sqlite:./data/app.db
 ```